oracle-livelabs/oic/isv-fusion/embedisvapp/embedisvapp.md

-# Embed ISV application within Fusion Application Page
+# Lab 1 : Embed ISV application within Fusion Application Page

 ## Introduction
 This lab will walk you through the steps to embed ISV 8x8 video conferencing application inside fusion application page using the application composer.